-Comment Summary How the main issues were addressed in the Development Management Proposed Submission Version development management document would be too restrictive, lacking in flexibility, and meant that opportunities for professional creativity in terms of uses and design of new development would be stifled.
-It lacked a 'place-making agenda'. making agenda in which applications for development are considered A resident thought that the option to restrict the provision of future hot take-ways should do this by setting a maximum percentage for this use in local shopping parades and to restrict betting shops to a maximum per number of retail outlets.
-The Council considered that the recommended option for hot food takeaways was more practical due to the great variation in size of local shopping parades.
+Comment Summary How the main issues were addressed in the Development Management Proposed Submission Version The Sydenham Society considered that the development management document would be too restrictive, lacking in flexibility, and meant that opportunities for professional creativity in terms of uses and design of new development would be stifled.
+It lacked a 'place-making agenda'. arching document that sets the place making agenda in which applications for development are considered A resident thought that the option to restrict the provision of future hot take-ways should do this by setting a maximum percentage for this use in local shopping parades and to restrict betting shops to a maximum per number of retail outlets.
+The Council considered that the recommended option for hot food take- aways was more practical due to the great variation in size of local shopping parades.
 The policy will set a maximum number of takeaway shops in Local Parades of different sizes.
 It would be difficult to restrict the number of betting shops in the way requested as they are included in a wider 'use class' that includes banks and buildings societies (A2 Use Class).
 A restrictive policy would impact on all these premises without being able to stop single betting shops.
 A resident considered that all telecommunications equipment, poles and boxes should require planning permission not just in Conservation Areas.
 This is not possible due to government legislation which sets out those types of development that do not need planning permission (the General Permitted Development Order).
 A resident was concerned that the Council's consultation exercises are not genuine.
 The council considers that consultation is genuine.
 The options available are constrained by planning legislation and guidance.
-Political Parties Councillor Darren Johnson on behalf of the Green Party commented on a wide range of policies.
-Some policies were supported (including those for conservation and heritage assets), some general comments were made about the format of the plan and a number of requests were made for the strengthening and clarification of a range of policies.
-These included those relating to housing, housing These comments were responded to where possible by making alterations to relevant policies to ensure that the policies were clear and achieved their intended aims
+Political Parties These comments were responded to Councillor Darren Johnson on behalf of the where possible by making alterations to Green Party commented on a wide range of relevant policies to ensure that the policies were clear and achieved their intended policies.
+Some policies were supported (including those for conservation and heritage aims assets), some general comments were made about the format of the plan and a number of requests were made for the strengthening and clarification of a range of policies.
+These